“This post may contain affiliate links. Please read my disclosure for more info.

 While my kids were going through the grief of losing their Mom to leukemia, one of the things we tried to do each night was to share the best thing and the worst thing that happened each day.
 It made for some interesting and frequently funny conversations at the dinner table.

-Usually, the worst thing might be having a hard History test or being caught in the rain at the bus stop.
+Usually, the worst thing might be having a hard history test, or being caught in the rain at the bus stop.
 And the best thing might be a nice soccer play or something cool someone got to do that day.
-But I began to see that sharing our highs and lows with each other brought out some real comradery.
+But I began to see that sharing our highs and lows with each other brought out some real camaraderie.
 We felt glad about each other’s good fortune and were able to lend an ear to each other’s not so good things.

 We may not have solved everything then and there, but knowing that the people you care about are waiting to hear about your day made the good even better and the not so good, not so bad.

-Sharing your highs and lows may help you to see a pattern in your life, or more clearly define what’s working and what’s not.
+Sharing your highs and lows (and getting feedback) may help you to see a pattern in your life, or more clearly define what’s working and what’s not.

 Check in on Yourself